skynetapp/Lytepole-Feedback/README.md

 #### Step 8:

+- After creating value object with listing parameters, it will be passed to function **getFeedbackList** which is called in action.
+- From action lytepole ws connection will be set by function **setWSDLHandle** in FeedbackWS.php and function **getListArray** is used to get the list by ws call **get_entry_list**.

+#### Step 9:

+- Next, function **createFeedbackListDataObjectArr** will be called from controller to action and from action, function **createFeedbackListDataObject** will be called in FeedbackData.php where we can set the fields which are needed to display for a feedback.
+- After the fields list array is called, it will be passed to function **showFeedbackList** in controller to action, and from action to FeedbackView.php, function **showFeedbackListView** will be called callsthe tpl page **FeedbackViewForm.tpl** to display all feedbacks.

+#### Step 9:

 For creating a feedback , call the action as **CreateForm** from index.php -> **showFeedbackCreateForm** called in controller.
 - Next from controller, the action function will be called **showFeedbackCreateForm** and from action, function **showFeedbackCreateView** will be called in **FeedbackView.php** which is included in action.
 - In view function **showFeedbackCreateForm** , we will display the tpl page as **FeedbackCreateForm.tpl**.